 University of the Highlands and Islands

-Scotland’s newest university, University of the Highlands and Islands is a unique partnership of 13 academic learning and research institutions.
-With a broad student body consisting of a diverse range of ages and geographical locations, the University offers flexible study which is facilitated by technology.
+Scotland’s newest university, the University of the Highlands and Islands, is a unique partnership of 13 academic learning and research institutions.
+With a broad student body consisting of a diverse range of ages and geographical locations, the university offers flexible study which is facilitated by technology.

-The largest partner in the University, Inverness College UHI, is based at Inverness Campus catering for over 6,500 students rising to 8,500 by 2020.
-The new building will open its doors this week providing for full and part-time students, as well as offering a range of facilities open to all of the community.
+The largest partner in the university, Inverness College UHI, is based at Inverness Campus which caters for over 6,500 students.
+The new high quality building provides for full and part-time students, as well as offering a range of facilities which are open to all of the community.

 The Breadth of Opportunity